robhin1/angulatris/README.md

 # angulatris
-A cool tetris game made in Angular and Cordova.
+A cool tetris game developed in AngularJS and Cordova.
 It works both as a Mobile App and in the Web browser.

 Demo: http://angularguy.net